SergejKasper/ng-ioc/README.md

         jspm dl-loader
         gulp build

+##Thanks!
+[b091's](https://github.com/b091) work on the [ts-skeleton](https://github.com/b091/ts-skeleton) was absolutely crucial for this repo to get going.
 ## Roadmap

-- Extended ngModule support up soon.
+- Extended ngModule support up soon
-- Annotations for Providers and Factories.
+- Annotations for Providers and Factories are coming
 - Better Testcoverage and app-example

 ## License